Samagra-Development/Samagra-Website/src/pages/samagrax/index.md

       applink: /
 journeySoFar:
   - image: /img/journey1.jpeg
-    year: "2016:"
+    year: 2016-17
-    text: "Laying the Foundation"
+    text: Laying the Foundation
     subText: In the early months, SamagraX fostered a strong MVP culture, developing several prototypes for state governments.
 This included Meri Yojana, a scheme eligibility app in Haryana, and an education transformation